 - 17. If the Super Over is tied, then subsequent Super Overs shall be played until there is a winner (subject to paragraph 25). - 18.
 In normal circumstances any subsequent Super Over shall start 5 minutes after the previous Super Over ends. - 19.
 The team batting second in the previous Super Over shall bat first in the subsequent Super Over. - 20.
 The balls selected for use by each team in the previous Super Over shall be used again by the same team in any subsequent Super Over(s). - 21.
 The fielding side shall bowl its over in a subsequent Super Over from the opposite end from which it bowled in the previous Super Over. - 22.
-Any batter dismissed in any previous Super Over shall be ineligible to bat in any subsequent Super Over.For the avoidance of doubt, Retiring Out is a dismissal for these purposes. - 23.
+Any batter dismissed in any previous Super Over shall be ineligible to bat in any subsequent Super Over. - 23.
 Any bowler who bowled in the previous Super Over shall be ineligible to bowl in the subsequent Super Over. - 24.
 In all other ways the procedure for a subsequent Super Over shall be the same as for the initial Super Over.